thetastate1/RedSeaHA/README.md

 3. Automation.
 Home Assistant provides a powerful automation engine.
 Examples include automatically adjusting suppliment dosing volumes from automated testing (e.g. ReefBot), using a switch or button to automate feed or maintenance routines.
 4. Speed.
 The ReefBeat app sends commands to the cloud which then contols the local devices.
 This integration communicates direct to the local device endpoints.
 5. Compatability.
 This integration works fine along with the ReefBeat app.
 If you change values in the ReefBeat app, it reflects the change in HA.
 Changes made from HA are reflected in the ReefBeat app.
+6. Node-red allows users to configure and customise the integration behaviour

 This integration uses local and cloud http REST integration allowing you to monitor and control devices remotely using Home Assistant.